temporalio/proposals/typescript/schedules.md

 }

 /**
  * A complete description of a set of absolute times (possibly infinite) that an Action should occur at.
+ * The times are the union of `calendars`, `intervals`, and `cronExpressions`, minus the `skip` times.
 These times
  * never change, except that the definition of a time zone can change over time (most commonly, when daylight saving
  * time policy changes for an area).
 To create a totally self-contained `ScheduleSpec`, use UTC.
  */